GCianni/GCianni/README.md

 # Hello there 💻📈
 ####
 My Name is Gabriel Cianni, I'm 24, living in Brazil!
-I'm currently working as a Machine Learning Researcher currently responsible for develop intelligent models to optimize failure predicture in software's testing
+I'm currently working as a Machine Learning Researcher currently responsible for develop intelligent models to optimize failure predicture in DELL's softwares testing environments

 Currently, I am pursuing a Master's degree in Electrical Engineering, specializing in the same field as my undergraduate studies.During my university years, I spent approximately four years working in the Electro-Electronic Instrumentation and Artificial Intelligence Lab (IEE-IA).
 During this time, I engaged in extensive research and practical applications of various Machine Learning algorithms for the analysis of bio-signals, including EMG and EEG data.
 IEE-IA played a pivotal role in my academic journey, serving as the home for my monograph.
 For my monograph project, I developed intelligent meta-classification systems for predicting faults in electric motors, employing state-of-the-art algorithms and advanced meta-heuristic techniques.
 My experience at IEE-IA not only solidified my knowledge in the field of Artificial Intelligence and Machine Learning but also allowed me to explore cutting-edge applications of these technologies in the domain of electrical engineering.